Infineon/btsdk-host-apps-bt-ble/client_control/README.txt

   Sends the specified key from the drop-down with options such as button up, Caps Lock, etc.
 - Send Report
   Send report for Interrupt or Control channel.
+  Use 'Motion' button demonstarte sending mouse pointer reports.
+(For mouse only)
+- Send IR
+  Use 'IR' button to send IR.
+(For IR feature enabled application)

 See the readme in the dual_mode_keyboard, LE remote, or LE remote app.